Rising lake levels make for ‘patchy’ fishing on Lough Corrib

 Angling round-up: Plan to help safeguard angelsharks and freshwater detective courses

-Tom ‘Doc’ Sullivan with his 3lb fish on a Green Peter on Lough Corrib
+Tom ‘Doc’ Sullivan with his 3lb fish on a Green Peter, also on Lough Corrib

+Ted Wherry of Mayfly Lodge with his magnificent 5lb trout on a Dry Sedge on Lough Corrib

 THE majority of anglers and service providers on Lough Corrib last week described the fishing as “patchy” – and that includes those fortunate to catch a fish.
 According to fisheries officer Declan Gibbons the main reason for the downturn was due to rising lake levels and changeable wind directions.
 The drop in temperature also contributed to sparse sedge and olive hatches in localised areas.